Gale-Electronics/gale-electronics.github.io/voices/stories/jules-former-gale-employee.md

 That’s where I first met **Ian Dampney** and **Nigel Hobden**. **Donald Sinclair**, a whisky-drinking Scot, was the speaker manager, and many an evening was spent in one of the Mayfair pubs after work.
 He taught me to drink pints of bitter with a whisky chaser.

-The other guys I remember making the speakers were **Mo**, **Dennis**, and an Indian chap whose surname was **Patel**, though I’ve forgotten his first name. **Peter Balkan** was the small guy who tested each speaker we made in the anechoic chamber — fun when he was in a good mood, but with a wicked temper when he wasn’t. **Ray**, the salesman, had an E-Type Jaguar, I remember.
+The other guys I remember making the speakers were **Mo**, **Dennis**, and an Indian chap whose surname was **Patel**, though I’ve forgotten his first name. **Peter Balkan** was the small guy who tested each speaker we made in the anechoic chamber, fun when he was in a good mood, but with a wicked temper when he wasn’t. **Ray**, the salesman, had an E-Type Jaguar, I remember.
 There were also three African ladies upstairs who coated the speaker cones — I’ve forgotten their names, but one of them was a genuine princess.

 In time I was promoted upstairs to build the **GT2101 decks** and their **control units**, which was a bit quieter work.
 I had a dust-free chamber to work in, and I remember building the control units and calibrating the deck speeds using an oscilloscope to tweak the crystal that controlled it.